 Or at least, I hope I can.
 The future is uncertain.

-This week is Obsessive-compulsive Disorder Awareness Week (October 8th-14th).
-If you would like to learn more about Obsessive-compulsive Disorder or find a OCD therapist/support group, please check out the International Obsessive-compulsive Disorder Foundation.
+If you would like to learn more about Obsessive-compulsive Disorder or find an OCD therapist/support group, please check out the International Obsessive-compulsive Disorder Foundation.